LRodniansky/LRU8/README.md

 - **Fast Access**: Designed for speed, LRU8 provides fast access to cached elements, minimizing latency and improving application performance.

 - **Cross-Platform Compatibility**: LRU8 is designed to be compatible with both Unix and Windows systems, making it versatile for a wide range of applications.

+- **Thread safety**: Developers should ensure thread safety when using LRU8 in multithreaded environments.

 ## Usage